-During 2019, the Funds acquired an interest in QuadReal, its manager, which amounted to 10.66% of the outstanding interest of the manager.
+During 2019, the mortgage program acquired an interest in QuadReal, its manager, through a receivable of units from bcIMC Realty Management Investment Trust, the sole limited partner of QuadReal, at a value equivalent to 10.66% of the outstanding interest of the manager.
+The receivable was settled in Q1 2021 by way of the issuance of the said units, as described in note 9.